Back to Top

 Well, I hit him hard right between the eyes

-He come up with a knife and cut off a piece of my ear.
+Come up with a knife and cut off a piece of my ear

 But I busted a chair right across his teeth